particle-iot/docs/docs/start.md

 In our case, because the Spark Core is connected to the internet, updating firmware is quite trivial; we send it over the network, and we have put in place safeguards to keep you from "bricking" the Core.

 When you flash code onto the Spark Core, you are doing an *over-the-air firmware update*.
 This firmware update overwrites almost all of the software on the Spark Core; the only piece that is untouched is the bootloader, which manages the process of loading new firmware and ensures you can always update the firmware over USB or through a factory reset.
-(We'll be open sourcing the bootloader as soon as we can bring the README up to date.)

 Logging into Spark Build
 ---